yendo/fcs/README.md

 ### Format

-The format of notes is similar to markdown.
+The format of notes is similar to Markdown.
 However, all you really need are the titles of each note in the heading and the content below it.